newsdev/nyt_inmates/README.md

 **RACIAL DISPARITIES IN PRISON DISCIPLINE AND PAROLE**

 A New York Times investigation found minority inmates in New York State prisons are [punished for violating prison rules] (http://nyti.ms/2gYsvei) at a higher rate than white inmates, a gap that is especially pronounced at certain prisons.
-The investigation also [found a racial disparity in parole decisions](http://nyti.ms/2gEbBVp) made by the New York Board of Parole particularly among burglars, thieves and other non-violent offenders.
+The investigation also [found a racial disparity in parole decisions](http://nyti.ms/2gEbBVp) made by the New York Board of Parole particularly among burglars, thieves and other nonviolent offenders.

 For those interested in exploring the data used in the investigation, here is a detailed explanation of the methodology, along with relevant data files.